Karen Deal

-Karen Deal (died 2010) was a musician from Tampa, Florida and a member of bands such as Johnny Charrow Review as the keyboard player.
+Karen Deal (October 6, 1953 – November 19, 2010) was a musician from Tampa, Florida and a member of bands such as Johnny Charrow Review as the keyboard player.
 She was also a member of a local psychedelic rock band called The Mod Squad.
 She was married to Marty Balin, a founding member of Jefferson Airplane.

 Background

 Karen graduated from Tampa Catholic High School in 1971.
 She was the daughter of Arch Deal, a newscaster with WFLA, and Margaret Lane, a church organist.
 Karen and her band, The Mod Squad, opened for The Marty Balin Group.
 She met Balin and they married shortly thereafter.
 They have a daughter Delany.